vitessio/website/content/en/docs/18.0/reference/features/tablet-throttler.md

 See [vtctl UpdateThrottlerConfig](../../programs/vtctl/throttler#updatethrottlerconfig).

-If you are still using the `v15` flags, we recommend that you transition to the new throttler configuration scheme: first populate topo with a new throttler configuration via `UpdateThrottlerConfig`.
+If you are still using the `v15` flags, you will have to transition to the new throttler configuration scheme: first populate topo with a new throttler configuration via `UpdateThrottlerConfig`.
 At the very least, set a `--threshold`.
 You likely also want to `--enable`.
 Then, reconfigure `vttablet`s with `--throttler-config-via-topo`, and restart them.

 ## Heartbeat configuration